Generating and Exploring S-Box Multivariate Quadratic Equation Systems with SageMath: MQ of the AIA structure S-box in Sage

 Then, as in Listing~\ref{c:polyring}, in line 5 a Boolean polynomial ring for these coefficients is constructed, assigning $GF(2)$ properties to them, in line 6 the coefficients are made available as variables and in line 7 a polynomial ring over the Boolean polynomial ring \lstinline|B| is constructed and from that in line 8, eventually, the quotient ring \lstinline|Byte| with modulus $m(t)$.

-In lines 9 to 11 lists of the coefficient variables of the byte polynomials are created for convenience.
+In lines 9 to 11 tuples of the coefficient variables of the byte polynomials are created for convenience.
 For the $\Byt{y}$-variables the coefficients are grouped byte-wise in sub-lists.
-With the help of these lists in lines 12 to 14, finally, the polynomials of the byte variables are modeled.
+In the last three lines, finally, the polynomials of the byte variables are defined using these tuples as arguments for the \lstinline|Byte| constructor.
 For the $\Byt{y}$-variables a list of polynomials is used.